 - Take part in the reforestation of native Hawaiʻi trees.
 On the island of Hawaiʻi, volunteers can help restore the natural integrity of Hawaiʻi’s environment while providing a basis for community education about Hawaiʻi’s vegetation issues and solutions at Waikōloa Dry Forest Initiative and Hawaiʻi Environmental Restoration.
 Help to restore our special ecosystem through native planting, seed collection, and weed management.

 - Volunteer with travel2change.
 Groups are invited to partner with Hawaiʻi-based nonprofit travel2change to participate in hands-on, off-the-beaten-path activities across the Hawaiian Islands centered around volunteer work.
 Volunteer offerings travel2change can connect groups to while in the Hawaiian Islands include beach cleanups, food drives, cultural walking tours and other experiences that actually encounter social issues rather than detour around them.

-As hosts to a variety of unique cultural attractions and one-of-a-kind experiences, the islands of Hawaii offer many amazing ways to craft a rewarding itinerary filled with corporate social responsibility (CSR) and cultural activities while learning about Hawaii’s rich history and leaving behind positive impacts.
-For additional information or ideas on how to plan your next trip to the Islands, visit www.meethawaii.com.
+As hosts to a variety of unique cultural attractions and one-of-a-kind experiences, the islands of Hawaiʻi offer many amazing ways to craft a rewarding itinerary filled with corporate social responsibility (CSR) and cultural activities while learning about Hawaiʻi’s rich history and leaving behind positive impacts.
+For additional information or ideas on how to plan an enriching volunteer project, visit www.meethawaii.com/csr.